Maykonn/js-random-number/README.md

   _value: 83381838615074 }
 ```

-Note that the min and max length are randomly generated and the that the length generate is 14 that accomplishes the
+Note that the min and max length are randomly generated and that the length generated is 14 that accomplishes the
 configuration requirements.
 But, when necessary you can configure the min and max length manually using the `Configuration` object:

 ```JS